World Elder Abuse Awareness Day: Senior Abuse, Isolation and Loneliness

 There are many causes that lead to loneliness and isolation.
 However, “elderly” is not a synonym for “lonely”.
-The many senior citizens who have been through tricky situations and continue to age actively are the proof.
+The many senior citizens who have been through tricky situations and continue to age actively are proof of this.

 So, how do they do it?
-It’s simple: they occupy their free time with activities they may not have enjoyed in many years.
-If you are going through this situation, here are some activities you can try to avoid loneliness.
+It’s simple: they occupy their free time with activities they may not have taken part in for many years.
+If you are going through this situation, here are some activities you can try, to avoid feeling lonely.

-- Make new friendships – Meet new people, it’s an excellent way to combat isolation and loneliness among the elderly.
+- Make new friends – Meeting new people is an excellent way to combat isolation and loneliness among the elderly.
 Search in your area for places where you can make new friendships, like leisure parks or libraries.

 - Volunteer – Becoming a volunteer for a cause you believe in can be tremendously beneficial.
 You can meet new people and become part of a group that shares your ideals.
 Working with likeminded people toward common goals can bring new meaning to your life, giving you a sense of purpose and reducing feelings of loneliness.